semgrep/semgrep-docs/docs/semgrep-ci.md

 !!! warning
-    `.semgrepignore` is picked up only by Semgrep CI, and will not be honored when running Semgrep CLI manually.
+    `.semgrepignore` is picked up only by Semgrep CI, and is not honored when running Semgrep CLI manually.

 ## Ignoring specific rules in a ruleset or policy